Hanor/TruthTableOfTheTruth/README.md

 # TruthTableOfTruth

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI]

 ## To prepare the environment